How Many National Parks Are There?

 Lincoln Memorial Looking Southwest in 2011

-Lincoln Memorial Looking Southwest in 2011.
+Lincoln Memorial National Monument in Washington, DC in 2011.
 Source: Tim Evanson

 The 31 National Memorials are places that honor specific people or events.
 Three popular examples include: